Getting To 30: A Parent’s Guide to the 20-Something Years

 (originally published as When Will My Grown-Up Kid Grow Up?)

-When Will My Grown-Up Kid Grow Up? is a research-based parenting guide for parents of 18-to-29 year olds.
-It’s a resource for parents who thought they no longer needed one filled with savvy advice, practical insights, and revealing stories of grown-up kids and their parents.
+Getting To 30 (the paperback edition of When Will My Grown-Up Kid Grow Up?) is a research-based parenting guide for parents of 18-to-29 year olds.
+It’s a resource for parents who thought they no longer needed one, and it’s filled with savvy advice, practical insights, and revealing stories of grown-up kids and their parents.
 Co-written by Elizabeth Fishel and Clark University developmental psychologist Jeffrey Arnett, it has been called a “Dr. Spock for parents with children in all stages of emerging adulthood.”

-Inspired by Elizabeth’s two 20-something sons and Jeff’s two decades of studying (and naming) emerging adulthood, Grown-Up Kid draws on the authors’ 90 in-depth personal interviews, an online survey, and two national polls.
+Inspired by Elizabeth’s two 20-something sons and Jeff’s two decades of studying (and naming) emerging adulthood, Getting To 30 draws on the authors’ 90 in-depth personal interviews, an online survey, and two national polls.

 Getting To 30 guides parents in the dance of stepping back, but staying connected.
 It also helps them explore this uncharted territory in their own lives as they move from full-time parenting to a new life-stage with its own questions, possibilities, and dreams.